SumedhaDevkar-aws/Terraform-AWS-Self-Healing-Infrastructure/README.md

 └── README.md             # Documentation (you’re reading this)

 **Prerequisites**
-Before you egin, ensure you have:
+Before you begin, ensure you have:
  AWS CLI configured with IAM Credentials.
  Terraform v1.13 installed.
  An AWS IAM user with permissions for EC2, VPC, and Auto Scaling